interledger/web-monetization-extension/docs/testing/testplan.md

 ### Digital Wallets

 The main prerequisite for sending or receiving Web Monetization payments is to have a Web Monetization-enabled digital wallet.
 Web Monetization-enabled digital wallets are provided by licensed service providers.
-A wallet allows a user to send or receive Web Monetization payments.
 The wallet providers are regulated by the laws of the countries in which they operate.

 Below is a list of the available wallet providers if you want to use real money: